vravishankar/vravishankar.github.io/fake-api-server.md

 ### json-server
 json-server is a javascript library that helps to build an API server within minutes.
 Combining with Faker library, JSON-Server can be used to create and access loads of fake data that can be used for development and testing purpose.

-First you need to create a json file and name it 'db.json'

-For more on json-server please take a look at their official site in GitHub
+For more on json-server please take a look at their official site in GitHub - [json-server](https://github.com/typicode/json-server)
 ### Faker - Javascript Library
 Faker is a javascript library that can generate large number of fake data.
 Through its helper methods it can also create fake transactions or user interactions.
 It also supports multiple localities.